Simon-0711/ta_lyrics_sentiment_classification/README.md

-#### TODO: Future planning
+#### Future planning
-Which option did we chose and why.
-What processing do we want to perform:
+Based on further analysis, we found that xx percent of the songs in the kaggle dataset were also contained in the last.fm dataset.
+Therefore we will chose option 1 (see pervious section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.

+Preprocessing for ML model:
-- bag of words
+- Stop words
+- Remove punctuation
-- stop words
+- Lemmatization

+Preprocessing for recommendation basaed on cosine similarity after sentiment classification:
-- frequency
+- Countvectorizer
-- NMF
+- Optional: TD-IDF

+Other preprocessing steps are possible if required.

 #### High-level architecture description